LiquidHive/app-privacy-policy/holy-scriptures-privacy.md

 - **No analytics**: The App does not use any analytics SDKs (e.g., Google Analytics, Firebase Analytics).
 - **No crash reporting**: The App does not use any crash reporting services.
-- **No advertising**: The App does not display advertisements or use any advertising SDKs.
+- **Advertising**: The App uses Google AdMob to serve advertisements.
+AdMob may collect and use data as described in their privacy policy.
 - **No account system**: The App does not require or support user accounts or registration.
 - **No network requests**: The App functions entirely offline.
 The only exceptions are user-initiated actions:
   - Sending feedback via the device's default email client (a `mailto:` link)